samarth9201/NoteFlix/README.md

 This is an implementation of decentralized music streaming application.
 This application can be used by users to buy music from the platform or upload music to the platform.
 This is a smart contract-based application where smart contracts control user registration, the flow of money, as well as flow of data.

-### Advantages of Decentralised Platforms over Centralised Platforms:
+### Advantages of Decentralized Platforms over Centralised Platforms:

 ##### 1. Control of Content :